kingcons/garpr/docs/developers-guide.md

 general design principle, as much data manipulation as possible should be done within the DAO;
 the server should (for the most part) just receive a request, call the appropriate DAO method, and return the output.
 The server should never query MongoDB directly;
-this is the providence of the DAO.
+this is the responsibility of the DAO.

 The models (model.py) define the structure of the data stored in the database.
 Although MongoDB is a schemaless database, most of the information we store does have a well-defined